p-friedl/100-days-of-code/log.md

 **Today's Progress**: Going on with the official [Django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) to create a basic poll application.
 Learned about how to create and use models.

 **Thoughts:** Step by step I see how powerful Django really is making things easier.
 Looking forward to finish the tutorial soon as I'm motivated to start my own project with it.

+### Day 18: 2019 November 6, Wednesday

+**Today's Progress**: Continued the official [Django tutorial](https://docs.djangoproject.com/en/2.2/intro/tutorial01/) regarding Django admin, the database API, and how to build basic views and templates.

+**Thoughts:** Everything is well described and understandable in the official tutorial.
+Only problem: I'm starting to get impatient just reading and reproducing / playing with the results.